Groundhog: Natural predators

+Young groundhogs (usually those less than a couple months in age) may also be taken by the American mink, and perhaps other small mustelids, cats, timber rattlesnakes, and hawks.
+Red-tailed hawks can take groundhogs at least of up to the size of yearling juveniles and northern goshawks can take them up to perhaps young adulthood in the spring.

+Beyond their large size, groundhogs have several successful anti-predator behaviors, such as concealing their burrows under trees in the winter months and scaling trees to escape a threat.

 Relationship with humans

-Both their diet and their habit of burrowing make groundhogs serious nuisance animals around farms and gardens.
-They will eat many commonly grown vegetables, and their burrows can undermine foundations.
+Both their diet and their habit of burrowing make groundhogs a serious source of nuisance around farms and gardens.
+They will eat many commonly grown vegetables.
+Extensive burrowing can undermine foundations.

 Very often, the dens of groundhogs provide homes for other animals, including skunks, red foxes, and cottontail rabbits.
 Foxes and skunks feed upon field mice, grasshoppers, beetles, and other creatures that destroy farm crops.
 In aiding these animals, the groundhog indirectly helps the farmer.
 In addition to providing homes for itself and other animals, the groundhog aids in soil improvement by bringing subsoil to the surface.
 The groundhog is also a valuable game animal and is considered a difficult sport when hunted in a fair manner.
 In some parts of the U.S., they have been eaten.

 A report in 1883 by the New Hampshire Legislative Woodchuck Committee describes the groundhog's objectionable character:

-The committee concludes that "a small bounty will prove of incalculable good; at all events, even as an experiment, it is certainly worth trying; therefore your committee would respectfully recommend that the accompanying bill be passed."

 Groundhogs may be raised in captivity, but their aggressive nature can pose problems.
 Doug Schwartz, a zookeeper and groundhog trainer at the Staten Island Zoo, has been quoted as saying "They're known for their aggression, so you're starting from a hard place.
 His natural impulse is to kill 'em all and let God sort 'em out.
 You have to work to produce the sweet and cuddly."
 Groundhogs cared for in wildlife rehabilitation that survive but cannot be returned to the wild may remain with their caregivers and become educational ambassadors.